SMohamed002/SMohamed002/README.md

 - 👋 Hi, I’m Saeed
 - 👀 I'm a data scientist and machine learning engineer, passionate about solving complex problems using data-driven approaches.
-- 🌱 I’m currently learning Deep Learning,NLP,Computer Vision
+- 🌱 I’m currently learning Deep Learning, NLP, and Computer Vision.
-- 💞️ I have experience working with various machine learning algorithms such as linear regression, decision trees, and neural networks,
+- 💞️ I have experience working with various machine learning algorithms such as linear regression, decision trees, and neural networks.
--  I'm always eager to learn new things and stay up-to-date with the latest developments in the field of data science and machine learning
+-  I'm always eager to learn new things and stay up-to-date with the latest developments in the field of data science and machine learning.

 <!---